awrish/NASA-IOTD-App/README.md

 # Astronomy Photos Project

-This project was developed to easily and quickly pull images from the NASA Astronomy Photo of the Day archive using NASA's Open API, while allowing me to expiriment and get more comfortable with full-stack development.
+This project was developed to easily and quickly pull images from the NASA Astronomy Photo of the Day archive using NASA's Open API, while allowing me to experiment and get more comfortable with full-stack development.